Updated: December 6th, 2021

-Search engine optimization (or SEO) is a continually changing field.
-But throughout all recent changes, one thing has remained constant, and that’s the importance of content to SEO.
+Search engine optimization (or SEO) is an ever-changing field.
+But throughout all these changes, one thing has remained constant, and that’s the importance of content to SEO.

 Content and SEO go hand-in-hand.
-People use search engines to find answers or solutions to their questions and search engines serve up the most relevant content they can find.
-While the top search result might be a blog post, a YouTube video or product description – it’s all content.s
+People use search engines to find answers or solutions to their questions and search engines serve up the most relevant content available.
+While the top search result might be a blog post, a YouTube video, or a product description – it’s all content.

-There is a deep relationship between content and SEO, and it can be difficult to understand the nuances of they relate.
-This guide explores that relationship and provides actionable insights for how businesses can use content to support their SEO efforts.
+There is a deep relationship between content and SEO, and it can sometimes be difficult to understand how they relate to each other.
+This guide explores that relationship and provides actionable insights into how businesses can use content to support their SEO efforts.

 This article covers:

 The Relationship between SEO and Content Marketing

 Simply put, great content is the basis for SEO success.

 High-quality, original content is the foundation for all your other SEO efforts.
 That’s precisely why the Periodic Table of SEO Success starts with the content “elements,” with content quality as the leading element.

 What is SEO Content?